High on Life (video game): Sales

 High on Life was the most played title on Xbox Game Pass during the week of its release, and was the fourth most played title on the Xbox platform overall, and was hailed as a "breakout hit" by Xbox VP of Marketing Aaron Greenberg.
 It also became the top-selling game on Steam.

 Sequel

 In June 2025, a sequel titled High on Life 2 was announced at the Xbox Games Showcase 2025.
-It is set to be released on February 13, 2026.
+It was released on February 13, 2026.